SimonGB/corryvreckan-simons-fun-zone/src/modules/AnalysisTiming/README.md

 ### Description
 This module allows to study the time resolution of any detector with respect to any other detector.
+This can be used to study the time resolution using the time residual between two DUTs.

 ### Parameters
 * `reference_name`: Name of the detector to use as reference.
 Defaults to the reference detector defined in the geometry file.